sonkyungchan/YONSEI_DAMM/gripper_control/readme.md

 $ cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

-If the latency timer is set to 16 (ms), you have to modify the latency timer by typing the following:
+If the latency timer is set to 16 (ms), you have to modify the latency timer by typing the following in the root:

 $ echo 1 > /sys/bus/usb-serial/devices/ttyUSB0/latency_timer